Frédéric Veseli: Egnatia

+Südtirol

+On 5 January 2025, Veseli moved to Südtirol in Italian Serie B on an 18-month contract.
+He featured 16 times in the second half of the 2024–25 season.

 International career

 In May 2009, Veseli reached the semi-finals of the UEFA European Under-17 Championship, which was held in Germany.
 In October 2009, he competed in the FIFA U-17 World Cup, which was held in Nigeria, playing in six matches and eventually winning the competition as captain with a 1–0 victory over the hosts at the Abuja Stadium.

 Although he has Swiss citizenship, Veseli declared to the media that he would welcome a call-up from Albania, given his Albanian ethnicity.
 He had also been contacted several times by Kosovo coach Albert Bunjaki, but refused to commit himself to Kosovo.

 Albania

 On 7 November 2015, Veseli received his first call up to Albania by coach Gianni De Biasi for the friendly matches against Kosovo and Georgia on 13 and 16 November 2015.
 He made his first appearance against Kosovo as a substitute in the 63rd minute for Berat Djimsiti.